Canada driving laws and rules visitors should know to drive in Canada. Winter challenges.

 You need a valid driver's license to drive a car in Canada.
 U.S. drivers licenses are valid in Canada but visitors from other countries are advised to get an international driver's license.
 In addition, proof of auto insurance is required.
 U.S. auto insurance is accepted if you are a tourist in Canada

-The IDP or International Driving Licence is a translation of your driver's licence from another country into many languages.
+The IDP or International Driving Licence is your international driver's licence document from another country into many languages.
 You must have a valid driver's licence from another country to use it in Canada.

 If you’re in an accident